Last Updated on March 2, 2023

 Visa wait times: Not all are created equal.
-And when it comes to relocating to the United States, nationals of countries with a high volume of immigrants must wait a great deal longer than others.
+And when it comes to relocating to the U.S., nationals of countries with a high volume of immigrants must wait a great deal longer than others.

-Immigrant visas are designated for individuals who wish to relocate permanently to the United States, and depending on your personal and professional circumstances, they can be very difficult to obtain.
-Over 4 million foreign citizens are currently waiting for the opportunity to move permanently to the United States through a green card.
+Immigrant visas are designated for individuals who wish to relocate permanently to the U.S., and depending on your personal and professional circumstances, they can be very difficult to obtain.

 U.S. Visa Wait Times for Foreign Workers